BU-EC500-SP15/iot-ui-bigdata/README.md

 <b>3.
 Put everything into apache web server folder</b>

-<b>Notice</b>: The folder /var/www/html can be changed as long as it's in Apache server
+<b>Notice</b>: The directory of /network folder can be changed as long as it can be hosted by Apache

     cp -r iot-ui-bigdata/network /var/www/html/